dstoppacher/dstoppacher.github.io/projects_and_publications.md

 <div class="text-image">
 	<div class="text-image-text">
 		 <p><b>This project investigates the redshift evolution and mass assembly histories of luminous and massive galaxies, with a particular focus on how their evolution depends on environment.
 Using semi-analytical models, clustering statistics, and the galaxy–halo connection, we trace the evolution of distinct galaxy sub-populations selected at intermediate redshift.</b><br>
-			 By placing these galaxies within the cosmic web, we explore how large-scale environment shapes their properties, assembly histories, and evolutionary pathways across cosmic time.<br>
+			 By placing these galaxies within the cosmic web, we explore how the large-scale environment shapes their properties, assembly histories, and evolutionary pathways across cosmic time.<br>
 			 <small>The figure shows the halo mass assembly history (upper panel) and corresponding growth history (lower panel).
 Massive galaxies are not forming a unified population but are highly diverse within them.
 Figure adapted from <a href=" 	https://doi.org/10.1051/0004-6361/202449232">Stoppacher et al. (2025a)</a>.</small>
 		 </p>
 	</div>